jluckyiv/docker-nginx-proxy-letsencrypt-static/README.md

 ```

 Each `site` folder contains a `sample.env` file.
 Copy each of those to a real
 `.env` file.
-To prevent inadvertent publication of any secrets, the `.gitgnore`
+To prevent inadvertent publication of any secrets, the `.gitignore`
 file for this repo ignores `.env`.

 In each `.env` file, customize the `VIRTUAL_HOST` variable with your domain and